-CO357 (3) MEDIA COMPUTER GRAPHICS SP.
+MEDIA COMPUTER GRAPHICS

 This is an upper division course emphasizing digital image manipulation, photography editing and use of computer photography editing software, Complementary to CO 240 Photojournalism and CO 356 Editing and Layout Design.
-Semester projects may include work on the campus newspaper, Triton's call, and other projects at
+Semester projects may include work on the campus newspaper, Triton's call, and other projects at the discretion of the instructor.

-PUBLIC RELATIONS IN BUSINESS
+PUBLIC RELATIONS IN BUSINESS AND PROFESSIONS